-Grade level: 9,10,11 Credits: 1 Math Credit Career Pathways: All 5 areas

-Period per Cycle: 6 Length of Course: 90 days Quality Points: 5 (College Prep) Keystone Course
+Grade level: 9,10,11 Credits: 1 Math Credit Career Pathways: All 5 areas Periods per Cycle: 6 Length of Course: 90 days Quality Points: 5 (College Prep) \Keystone Course

-Prerequisite: Algebra I 103A The Algebra Keystone exam is taken at the end of this course
+Prerequisite: Algebra I 103A The Algebra Keystone exam is taken at the end of this course.

-Algebra I 103B is the second in a two semester course the prepares students for Algebra I Keystone exam.
-Topics of study include polynomial equations and factoring, graphing and solving quadratic functions, radical functions and equations, probability and data analysis.
+Algebra I 103B is the second in a two-semester course that prepares students for Algebra I Keystone exam.
+Topics of study include exponential functions and sequences, polynomial equations and factoring, graphing and solving quadratic functions, radical functions and equations, probability and data analysis.
 The course will also review topics and prepare students to take the Algebra I Keystone Exam at the end of the semester.
 Students who do not score at least proficient after taking the Algebra I Keystone Exam may be required to complete the Keystone Enrichment course in order to retake the Algebra I Keystone Exam.